exercism/fsharp/concepts/tuples/about.md

 ## Tuple Construction

 Tuples can be created using `(<element_1>, <element_2>)` declaration.
-Tuples ca be pairs, triples, and so on, of the same or different types.
-Some examples are illustrated in the following code.:
+Tuples can be pairs, triples, and so on, of the same or different types.
+Some examples are illustrated in the following code:

 ```fsharp
 (1, 2)